Transportation Alternatives: Events

-Transportation Alternatives produces a number of bike tours throughout the year, including the NYC Century Bike Tour and the Tour de Staten Island.
+Transportation Alternatives has produced a number of bike tours, including the NYC Century Bike Tour (1990-1999, 2025) and the Tour de Staten Island.
 In addition to fundraising, the purpose of these tours is to introduce New Yorkers to bicycling around the city and to give the confidence and inspiration to take up biking as a regular activity.

 TransAlt also puts on a number of other events including the Vision Zero Cities conference, benefits, parties, lectures and other events.